shari-ar/MarketPulseAI/docs/diagnostics.md

 # Logging & Diagnostics

-## Observability

-- **Console logs:** Background scripts and the popup surface status messages for navigation, parsing, and analysis progress.
-- **IndexedDB inspection:** Use browser DevTools to inspect `marketpulseai` and validate snapshot contents.

 ## Troubleshooting

 - **No data after close:** Confirm system time matches IRST offset and that symbol pages are reachable.